meagerfindings/meagerfindings.com/pages/the-resource-page.md

 ### Tunnel Bear VPN

-[Tunnelbear](https://www.tunnelbear.com/) allows me to bank, research, and interact with the internet without putting on a tinfoil hat.
+[Tunnelbear](https://click.tunnelbear.com/aff_c?offer_id=36&aff_id=6226) allows me to bank, research, and interact with the internet without putting on a tinfoil hat.
 This VPN provider is vetted by external third-parties, is easy to use, and works on every OS for both phones and computers.
 Using a VPN is a great way to help ensure your connection between your bank and your browser are secure.

+{% include tunnel_bear.html %}